 Does drinking alcohol mixed with energy drinks cause more alcohol consumption?
-Do drinkers feel more intoxicated?
-Does it lead to more risk-taking behavior?
+Do drinkers feel less intoxicated?
+Does it lead to more risk-taking?
 These are important questions.
 And they’re hotly debated.
 The concerns have led to laws, regulations, and public policies.

-Many people and organizations suggest that caffeine in energy drinks can mask the effects of alcohol.
-They argue this may make people drink more alcohol.
+Many people and groups suggest that caffeine in energy drinks can mask the effects of alcohol.
+They argue this may make people drink more.
 This is a plausible idea.
-Research can determine if it’s really true.
+Research can see if it’s really true.

 Mixing the beverages appears to be widespread.
 For example, surveys of students and young adults in the U.S. have been have been made.
 They report incidence rates of between 8.1% and 64.7%.
 Among young adults in Australia, the range is from 21.1% to 77%.
-However, random samples of adults of all ages in various countries exist.
+But samples of adults of all ages in various countries exist.
 They report rates under 15%.
-Nevertheless, large numbers of people are engaging in the practice.
+Yet large numbers of people clearly engage in the practice.

-To investigate the impact of drinking alcohol mixed with energy drinks (AMED), researchers made a systematic review and meta-analysis of the evidence.
+Researchers wanted to study the impact of drinking alcohol mixed with energy drinks (AMED).
+To do so, they made a careful review and meta-analysis of the evidence.

 Some questions asked about the heaviest drinking occasions during the previous month.
 On those occasions, AMED consumers drank much less alcohol when they mixed it with energy drinks than when they didn’t.

-AMED consumers also had significantly fewer negative consequences and risk-taking behavior when they mixed than when they didn’t.
+AMED consumers also had many fewer negative outcomes and risk-taking behavior.
+That is, when they mixed than when they didn’t.
 The same was true for risk-taking behaviors.

 Finally, the researchers made meta-analyses of subjective intoxication studies.
 Does AMED fool people into thinking they’re less intoxicated?
 That’s a very important question.